-To balance the load among all active instances of a function, serverless clouds employ a {\em load balancer} whose job is to steer requests to one of the instances.
-Every function invocation must traverse the load balancer, referred to as the {\em activator} in Knative.
-The activator periodically receives updates from the autoscaler regarding the active instances and their current load.
-If there is an incoming request for a function and there are no active instances available or all of them are busy, the activator needs to request new instances of that function from the autoscaler.
-The autoscaler makes a placement decision and spawns a new function instance while the activator buffers the pending function invocation request.
-Once the new instance is up, the activator steers the buffered invocation to the instance via its corresponding queue proxy.
+To balance the load among all active instances of a function, serverless clouds employ a {\em load balancer} whose job is to steer each request to one of the instances.
+Every request must traverse the load balancer, referred to as the {\em activator} in Knative.
+The autoscaler periodically updates the activator about active instances and their load.
+If there is an incoming request for a function and no active instances are available, or all of them are busy, the activator needs to request new instances of that function from the autoscaler.
+The autoscaler makes a placement decision and spawns a new instance while the activator buffers the pending request.
+Once the instance is up, the activator steers the invocation to the instance via its corresponding queue proxy.

-This triplet of components, namely the queue proxy, the autoscaler, and the load balancer, work together to enable autoscaling of serverless functions.
-The rest of the serverless system is designed around this triplet to deliver seamless scalability to serverless application developers and efficient resource usage to cloud providers.
+Together, queue proxy, autoscaler, and load balancer drive serverless functions autoscaling.
+The rest of the system is designed around this triplet to deliver scalability to application developers and resource efficiency to cloud providers.